 My tenant and I agreed, in writing two months ago, to end the tenancy when the lease expires.
 I’m trying to show prospective tenants the unit, but she is preventing me by saying she is not available during the dates/times I specify.
 Can she do this?

 You will find your answer to your question on our website, here is a link to the Fact Sheet page that addresses this issue: https://landlordselfhelp.com/media/2017-Entering-Unit.pdf

 The Residential Tenancies Act makes provision for inspection by a potential mortgagee or insurer of the residential complex.
 A landlord may enter a rental unit after giving written notice to the tenant at least 24 hours before the time of entry.
 The written notice must specify the reason for entry, the day of entry and the time of entry.
 The time of entry MUST between 8:00 a.m. and 8:00 p.m.

-Landlords who are unable to gain access to the rental unit after following the provisions established by the Residential Tenancies Act have two options: a) Document their efforts to enter the unit and issue a notice of early termination on the basis of substantial interference with the landlord’s enjoyment of the premises; or b)Contact the Investigation and Enforcement Unit of the Ministry of Municipal Affairs and Housing.
+Landlords who are unable to gain access to the rental unit after following the provisions established by the Residential Tenancies Act have two options: a) Document their efforts to enter the unit and issue a notice of early termination on the basis of substantial interference with the landlord’s enjoyment of the premises; or b)Contact the Rental Housing Enforcement Unit.
 They will contact the tenant and, in many circumstances, are able to secure tenant cooperation without taking legal action.
-You can reach them from the 416/647 dialling area at 416-585-7214 or Toll Free 1-888-772-9277.
+You can reach them at 416-585-7214 or Toll Free 1-888-772-9277.